Tribulus terrestris: Range and habitat

-T. terrestris is now widespread throughout the world from latitudes 35°S to 47°N. It is distributed across warm temperate and tropical regions of southern Europe, southern Asia, throughout Africa, New Zealand, and Australia.
+T. terrestris is currently widespread throughout the world from latitudes 35°S to 47°N. It is distributed across warm temperate and tropical regions of southern Europe, southern Asia, throughout Africa, New Zealand, and Australia.
 It is also present across southern North America and in Central and South America.
 Over the 20th century, it appeared in California and became distributed northward, eventually appearing in British Columbia, Canada where it is classified as a noxious weed.

 A network of fine rootlets arising from the taproot allow the plant to survive in arid conditions.
 It grows in almost any soil, but thrives in dry, loose, sandy soils, and even in sand or in deserts.
 It can prosper in heavier soils, especially if fertile or moist, and on compacted soils along roadsides.

 Etymology

 The Greek word, τρίβολος meaning 'water-chestnut', translated into Latin as tribulos.
 The Latin name tribulus originally meant the caltrop (a spiky weapon of similar shape), but in Classical times the word already meant this plant as well.